 The Bottom Line

 Health officials around the world agree to be cautious of those possibly infected with coronavirus, but there's no need to panic when it comes to our food supply.
 This virus is spread through direct contact with an infected person, mostly via coughing and sneezing.
-But as for our food, whether local or imported, there is currently no evidence of the virus being transmitted in this manner.
+As long as you wash and properly prepare your foods, there is no need to fear contracting the virus in this manner.